Department of Foreign Affairs (DFA)

 Ms. Charmaine Williams charmainewilliams@bahamas.gov.bs

 Charmaine Desiree Anastasia Williams serves as the Head of the Trade, Economic and Development Bureau in the Ministry of Foreign Affairs.
 This assignment signifies the most recent achievement, in a series of appointments and positions that Ms. Williams has held since the commencement of her Foreign Service career in the Ministry of Foreign Affairs, The Bahamas, effective December 1996.
 A plethora of travel duty assignments and training opportunities over the twenty-eight years of her career as well as rotations in all Divisions of the Ministry and supervisory responsibilities, have also buttressed her Foreign Service competencies.
 Ms. Williams was one of the first Bahamians to work at the CARICOM Secretariat in Georgetown, Guyana during the timeline 1996 to 1998 where she served as Administrative Officer in the Foreign and Community Relations Directorate.
 This portfolio allowed for the garnering and development of technical knowledge pertaining to matters of import to the membership of the Caribbean Community.
-An in depth knowledge of matters of import in the Commonwealth and the European Union arenas was also attained during a nine month stay in Oxford, England as part of the Oxford University Foreign Service Programme during the 2000-2001 academic year.
-As well as, her appointment as Second Secretary/Vice-Consul in The Bahamas High Commission in London during 2003 to 2007.
+An in-depth knowledge of matters of import in the Commonwealth and the European Union arenas was also attained during a nine-month stay in Oxford, England as part of the Oxford University Foreign Service Programme during the 2000-2001 academic year.
+As well as, her appointment as Second Secretary/Vice-Consul in The Bahamas High Commission in London from 2003 to 2007.

 With a comprehensive technical grasp for deliberations in the multilateral arena, Ms. Williams was appointed as First Secretary to The Bahamas Permanent Mission to the United Nations in New York where she served for seven years from September 2015 to July 2022.
 A significant portion of that posting, encompassed participation in events of the G77 and China and the United Nations General Assembly Second Committee (Trade and Economic Affairs Committee).
 In these fora, challenges encountered by the Global South, solutions pertaining to the same as well as an interface with the developed world community, the UN development system and international financial institutions was regularly facilitated.